enclave-networks/container.jekyll/README.md

 ## To use this container

 1. Create a `Dockerfile` based on this image in the same directory as the `_config.yml` file of your Jekyll website.
-The site will copied to the `/home` directory in the container
+The site will copied to the `/home` directory in the container.

 ```dockerfile
 FROM enclavenetworks/jekyll:latest